 At 31 March 2019 the impact of the McCloud judgement on scheme liabilities was assessed based on calculations carried out on individual member data supplied for the 2016 round of actuarial valuations and an estimate of the additional liabilities arising from the judgement included in the IAS 19 post-employment benefit (LGPS) liabilities at that date.
 In 2018-19, additional past service costs of £387k were included in respect of liabilities arising from the McCloud judgement.
-The allowance for McCloud included in the Authority's IAS 19 post-employment benefit (LGPS) liabilities at 31 March 2020 is substantially in line with the remedy proposed by MHCLG.
-At 31 March 2021 and 2022 no further adjustments are required in relation to the McCloud judgement.
+The allowance for McCloud included in the Authority's IAS 19 post-employment benefit (LGPS) liabilities at 31 March 2020 was substantially in line with the remedy proposed by MHCLG.
+In subsequent years no further adjustments are required in relation to the McCloud judgement.